Best Auto-Translate Extensions for Browsers in 2026

 A note on privacy

-Every tool in this comparison sends your text to a translation backend.
+Every cloud-based AI translator sends your text to a backend.
 That is how AI translation works.
 The question worth asking is: who reads your translations, and for how long?

-- SwiftIn — translations are not stored.
+- SwiftIn — translations are not stored on the server by default.
 Text passes through the backend and is discarded after the response is returned.
+Translation history is opt-in on Pro and Team plans.

 - DeepL — free tier text is not stored after translation per their published policy.
 Paid tiers add document handling rules.